 This textbook series provides students and their teachers with accessible introductions to the major subjects encountered within the study of language and linguistics.
 Assuming no prior knowledge of the subject, the textbooks are written and designed for ease of use in the classroom or seminar.
 Each book offers the ideal introductory material for each subject, presenting students with an overview of the main topics encountered in their course, and feature a glossary of useful terms, chapter previews and summaries, suggestions for further reading, and helpful exercises.

-Paul Warren is Associate Professor in the School of Linguistics and Applied Language Studies at Victoria University of Wellington, New Zealand
+Paul Warren is Professor of Linguistics in the School of Linguistics and Applied Language Studies at Victoria University of Wellington, New Zealand

 email: paul.warren "at" vuw.ac.nz